E-commerce Returns Management: Processes & Best Practices

 What are e-commerce returns?

 E-commerce returns are items that customers send back after buying online.
-Customers return products for several reasons.
-It could be because there’s a defect, or the size doesn’t match, or that the customer simply doesn’t like it.
+Customers return products for several reasons, including a defect, a mismatch in size, or the product not performing as expected.

 As a brand, handling these returns efficiently is crucial.
 It’s not just about taking back a product.
 It’s also about maintaining a good relationship with the customer.
 A smooth return process can encourage them to shop with you again.